isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ### <a name="Sd-dtor"></a>Discussion: Make base class destructors public and virtual, or protected and nonvirtual

 Should destruction behave virtually?
 That is, should destruction through a pointer to a `base` class be allowed?
-If yes, then `base`'s destructor must be public in order to be callable, and virtual otherwise calling it results in undefined behavior.
-Otherwise, it should be protected so that only derived classes can invoke it in their own destructors, and nonvirtual since it doesn't need to behave virtually virtual.
+If yes, then `base`’s destructor must be public in order to be callable, and virtual otherwise calling it results in undefined behavior.
+Otherwise, it should be protected so that only derived classes can invoke it in their own destructors, and nonvirtual since it doesn’t need to behave virtually virtual.

 ##### Example

-The common case for a base class is that it's intended to have publicly derived classes, and so calling code is just about sure to use something like a `shared_ptr<base>`:
+The common case for a base class is that it’s intended to have publicly derived classes, and so calling code is just about sure to use something like a `shared_ptr<base>`:

     class Base {
     public: